-Most of the books on private investigation in this bookstore are available at the lowest price through Amazon.com for under $30, which often includes free shipping.
+Most of the Private Investigator Books in this bookstore are available at the lowest price through Amazon.com for under $30, which often includes free shipping.
 Start building your library today.

 Following is a list of the top-selling titles for P.I.’s.
 Most are non-fiction books as opposed to fiction and many are also available in other formats such as eBooks and audiobooks.
 Select a category from the list below and start learning today.

 Accident Reconstruction – Learn how to investigate an automobile accident, how to gather evidence from the scene, and analyze the data to understand the cause of the accident.

 Adoption Searches – Includes helpful information on searching for adoptive parents, adoptees and siblings.
 Learn about resources for reuniting families and more.